 - 4. Gently stir in the vanilla and process the mixture in an ice cream maker according to the instructions.
 This recipe makes ample vanilla ice cream for most machines, so you may need to churn it in batches.
 Scrape the creamy goodness into a resealable container and freeze for several hours or up to overnight to achieve a proper ice cream consistency.
 Don’t worry, your restraint will be rewarded.

-- Of course you can fancy up this recipe however you deem fit, adding pistachios, crystallized ginger, an extra dose of vanilla, caramel swirls, or countless other flavorings just before churning.
+- You can fancy up this old-fashioned homemade vanilla ice cream recipe however you deem fit, adding pistachios, crystallized ginger, an extra dose of vanilla, caramel swirls, or countless other flavorings just before churning.
 Here, a couple basics, just to get you started.

 - Rich Strawberry Ice Cream